microsoft/devicescript/website/docs/getting-started/register-read.md

 # Register read

-You can retreive the current value of a register by calling `read`.
+You can retrieve the current value of a register by calling `read`.
 Internally, the client will handle all the necessary syncronization and communication with the sensor.

 ```ts no-build no-run